alicehillier/rainforest-cafe/README.md

 ## Scope Plane
 Based on the research conducted in the Strategy Plane, I decided to include the following features in Rainforest Cafe’s website:
--	‘Book Now’ button
+-	‘Book Now’ button and Book Now page
--	Find Us/Locations page with opening times and contact information
+-	Find Us page with opening times and contact information
 -	Menu page
 -	About Us section on the landing page
+-	Social media links at the bottom of each page as well as conventional footer links
+-   Form acceptance page and error page to deliver a more authentic experience.

--	Subscription option and social media links at the bottom of each page I made the following design choices based on research of competitors’ websites:
+I made the following design choices based on research of competitors’ websites:
 -	Use vibrant colours to reflect the theme of the restaurant
 -	Use plenty of images to show the restaurant’s products and atmosphere